Pregnancy and HIV

 - ART might increase the risk of premature or low birth weight babies.

 - However, current guidelines do not support treatment interruption for pregnant women.
-The guidelines are on the Internet at www.aidsinfo.nih.gov/guidelines/GuidelineDetail.aspx?GuidelineID=9&ClassID=2
+The guidelines can be found here: www.aidsinfo.nih.gov/guidelines/GuidelineDetail.aspx?GuidelineID=9&ClassID=2

 If you have HIV and you are pregnant, or if you want to become pregnant, talk with your health care provider about your options for taking care of yourself and reducing the risk of HIV infection or birth defects for your new child.